Inzhenerka/docs.getdbt.tech/website/docs/guides/mf-time-spine.md

 This time spine YAML file:
 - Defines `date_day` as the base column for daily granularity.
-- Configures `time_spine` properties so MetricFlow can use the model
+- Configures `time_spine` properties so MetricFlow can use the model.

 ### Using an existing dim_date model